wogandmush/SSWD_Assignment/README.txt

 Martin:

-Dan: Creating reusable code for form fields - ~90% done - just need to allow CheckBox and Radio to work with attributes
+Dan: Creating reusable code for form fields - done; // will add more functionality if needed
+	 Testimonial Approval System

     ----Web Application Requirements----

- - Handle form data in a secure mannger e.g. use HTML and PHP validation techniques when handling user input
+ - Handle form data in a secure manner e.g. use HTML and PHP validation techniques when handling user input

  - Make the website look professional by using good CSS techniques (frameworks) and appropriate content